rubyonjets/jets/docs/_docs/routing/authorizers/authorizer-caching.md

 )
 ```

-The `ttl` option is shorthand for the `authorizer_result_ttl_in_seconds` property associatd with the CloudFormation [ApiGateway::Authorizer](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-authorizer.html) properties.
+The `ttl` option is shorthand for the `authorizer_result_ttl_in_seconds` property associated with the CloudFormation [ApiGateway::Authorizer](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-authorizer.html) properties.

 {% include prev_next.md %}